Projeto-Pindorama/copacabana/docs/docs/intro/intro.1.md

 first place, the argument of "an entire tarball for the base system isn't simple" doesn't apply here, Mmkay?

-For my experience with Linux, I think it's better to just have the base system divided in stages and update them in one sitting, just when it has some important update, instead of updating package-per-package and taking the risk of breaking the entire system down to the wire.
+By my experience with Linux, I think it's better to just have the base system divided in stages and update them in one sitting, just when it has some important update, instead of updating package-per-package and taking the risk of breaking the entire system down to the wire.